 The Tejano Center for Community Concerns (Tejano Center) was established in 1992 in Houston’s East End, a predominantly Hispanic populated area.
 Since its modest beginning, it has served as an agent for change empowering neighborhood residents.
 Tejano Center's goal has always been to improve lives and create a sustained network of support and opportunity within the community.

-In 2002, becoming aware of similar needs in South Texas, the Tejano Center expanded its programs into greater Brownsville by adding a fourth campus to its Raul Yzaguirre Schools for Success.
-Today, the Tejano Center provides social, health, educational, economic, and housing services through nine programs:
+In 2002, becoming aware of similar needs in South Texas, Tejano Center expanded its programs into greater Brownsville by adding a fourth campus to its Raul Yzaguirre Schools for Success.
+Today, we provide social, health, educational, economic, and housing services through thirteen programs:

 - Affordable Housing